JD Program Overview & FAQ

 The Admissions Committee administers a robust scholarship program that assists students in managing the costs of their legal educations, and all admitted applicants are automatically considered for scholarship support.

 Arizona Law also offers two competitive fellowships that offer full-tuition scholarships plus an additional stipend and unique academic and career opportunities.

 Because we are a land-grant university, serving Arizona residents is critical to our mission.
 As such, we do maintain a slight preference for state residents when considering applications.

 However, regardless of where applicants live, admission to Arizona Law is highly selective.

 Our over-arching goal is to admit the most qualified and deserving applicants from all applications received.

 Ultimately, we admit those students we believe will not only thrive at Arizona Law themselves but also enrich the environment for their peers and succeed in their chosen fields.

-Eligible candidates seeking admission via Advanced Admissions for Non-U.S. Lawyers need not submit an LSAT or GRE score to apply.
+Eligible candidates seeking admission via Advanced Admissions for Non-U.S. Lawyers do not need to submit an LSAT or GRE score to apply.

-If you are unable to attend an Information Session or would prefer to schedule a personal visit, please fill out a tour request form or call us at (520) 621-3477.
+If you are unable to attend an Information Session or would prefer to schedule a personal visit, please fill out a tour request form.

 The James E. Rogers College of Law is approved by the Council of the Section of Legal Education and Admissions to the Bar of the American Bar Association, 321 North Clark Street, Chicago, IL 60654, 312-988-6738.